taikoxyz/trailblazer-adapters/README.md

 ### 2. Example Protocol Entry

-A new protocol entry needs atleast a name, slug and its contract addresses.
-Optionally, add twitter and logo reference.
-Logo must be stored under `./img`.
+A new protocol entry needs atleast a name and a slug to be recognized as part of the ecosystem.
+When competing in trailblazer DApp competition add your contracts' addresses.
+Optionally, add a short description, ecosystem category, twitter, website and logo reference.
+For existing ecosystem categories, see [`whitelist.go`](./whitelist/whitelist.go) Logo must be stored under `./img`.
 Ensure your slug is consistent with your project's slug used in Defillama if you are integrated.

 ```json
 {